MedLVR: Latent Visual Reasoning for Reliable Medical Visual Question Answering: Experiments

+We further compare against multimodal medical agent systems, including MMedAgent \cite{li2024mmedagent} and VILA-M3 \cite{nath2025vila}, as well as recent reasoning-oriented models such as MedVLM-R1 \cite{pan2025medvlm}, Pixel Reasoner \cite{wang2025pixel}, and MedVistaGym \cite{lu2026medvistagym}.
+Together, these baselines cover text-based reasoning, medical specialization, and methods that explicitly revisit visual evidence.

+\paragraph{Baseline implementation and result sources.} Baselines with publicly available model weights were re-evaluated using our unified protocol, including the same test split, answer normalization procedure, and decoding configuration.
+For methods whose official code or model weights were unavailable at the time of this study, we report the values provided in the original publications, marked with $\dagger$ in Tables~\ref{tab:modality_comparison} and~\ref{TABLE1}.
+Because item-level predictions were unavailable for these methods, they are included for contextual comparison only.
+Our principal conclusions, including all ablation contrasts (B1\textendash B7) and same-backbone improvements, are based exclusively on models evaluated under an identical protocol on the same test instances.

-\textbf{Implementation Details.} All experiments are implemented in PyTorch and trained with DeepSpeed ZeRO-2 on a single server equipped with 6 NVIDIA A100 GPUs.
-We initialize \textsc{MedLVR} from Qwen2.5-VL-7B-Instruct and perform full-parameter optimization, while keeping the vision tower and multimodal merger frozen during the reinforcement learning stage.
-Training uses bfloat16 mixed precision with gradient checkpointing and FlashAttention-2 enabled.
-The per-device batch size is set to 4 with gradient accumulation, yielding an effective global batch size of 48.
+\paragraph{Implementation details.} All experiments are implemented in PyTorch and trained with DeepSpeed ZeRO-2 on a single server equipped with 6 NVIDIA A100 GPUs.
+We initialize \textsc{MedLVR} from Qwen2.5-VL-7B-Instruct and perform full-parameter optimization.
+During reinforcement learning, the vision tower and multimodal merger remain frozen.
+Training uses bfloat16 mixed precision with gradient checkpointing and FlashAttention-2.
+The per-device batch size is 4, and gradient accumulation yields an effective global batch size of 48.
+Stage~1 performs ROI-supervised fine-tuning to shape the visual evidence represented by the latent trajectory.
+Stage~2 initializes from the resulting model and applies Visual--Latent Policy Optimization (VLPO).
+Table~\ref{tab:hyperparams} summarizes the complete hyperparameter settings for both stages.
+Dynamic visual tokenization uses a minimum pixel budget of $128\times28\times28$ and a maximum pixel budget of $768\times28\times28$.
+Checkpoints are saved periodically, and data loading uses 8 workers.

-Training is conducted in two stages.
-In Stage~1, we perform ROI-supervised fine-tuning to stabilize latent visual reasoning and anchor intermediate latent states to query-relevant visual evidence.
-In Stage~2, we further optimize the model using Visual-Latent Policy Optimization (VLPO), initialized from the Stage~1 model.
-Unless otherwise specified, Stage~2 uses a learning rate of $5\times10^{-6}$, weight decay of 0.1, a warmup ratio of 0.03, and a cosine learning-rate schedule.
-During policy optimization, we sample multiple candidate responses for each input with a sampling temperature of 0.9, and set the latent rollout budget to $K=8$ under the step-based decoding strategy.
-The maximum completion length is 512 tokens and the maximum prompt length is 4096 tokens.
-For visual inputs, we adopt dynamic visual tokenization with a minimum pixel budget of $128\times28\times28$ and a maximum pixel budget of $768\times28\times28$.
-Checkpoints are saved periodically during training, and data loading is performed with 8 workers.